In this Article

-Hats and scarves are cosy and warm, and now that it’s getting colder, we’re all turning to them as comfort and to keep out the elements.
+Hats and scarves are cosy and warm, and when it gets colder, we all turn to them as comfort and to keep out the elements.

 Wash them every few weeks or more often if you think it necessary and opt for natural, breathable fabrics.

-Finally, there is a chance that the face mask or covering that you’re wearing to go out and about in during this covid world, is causing you to break out.
-Wearing a mask for long periods of timecan cause ‘maskne’ but also, how and when we wash them can also impact our skin.
+Finally, there is a chance that the face mask or covering that you might still be weaning in this post-covid world, is causing you to break out.
+Wearing a mask for long periods of time can cause ‘maskne’ but also, how and when we wash them can also impact our skin.